 According to the Chicago Tribune, the problem with self-driving cars is that they do not drive themselves – or at least not yet.
 Presently, there are so-called self-driving cars on the highways that are being tested by Tesla and Uber.
 And while these cars have a number of features that allow them to “drive” without too much assistance from a human being, they still require a human in the driver’s seat who can take over in the event something goes wrong.
 Below, we discuss these safety issues, self-driving car accidents, and your legal options.

 Fatal Accidents with Self-Driving Cars Raise Safety Issues

 As human beings, we are easily bored, particularly when it requires us to sit and watch a device in the unlikely event that is malfunctions.
-As a result, there have already been two fatal crashes involving self-driving cars over the past few months – one in California and one in Arizona.
+As a result, there have already been several fatal crashes involving self-driving cars after the past few years.
 These crashes highlight the real problem with self-driving cars.

 With better automation, drivers “zone out” behind the wheel.
 As such, they fail to catch a minor blip before it turns into a serious accident.
-According to the NHTSA, human error is responsible for at least nine-tenths of all car collisions in the United States.
+According to the National Highway Traffic Safety Administration (NHTSA), human error is responsible for at least nine-tenths of all car collisions in the United States.
 Despite this, having a real human being in the driver’s seat remains a vehicle’s best safety feature.

 In California, the driver of a “self-driving” Tesla was killed when the car smashed into a concrete barrier.
 The driver did not have his hands on the wheel of the car for at least six seconds prior to the deadly collision.
 He even received several audible and visual warnings to put his hands on the steering wheel.
 Despite these types of deadly crashes, Tesla maintains the safety of their self-driving cars, claiming they are 3.7 times less likely to be involved in a fatal crash than a “regular” vehicle.